robsontenorio/vue-api-query/README.md

 }
 ```

-If you need customize the resource name just implement the `resource()` method.
+If you need to customize the resource name just implement the `resource()` method.

 ```js
 import Model from './Model'